ryanmr/ryanrampersad.com/content/work-daugherty.md

 ### Work Updates

+#### July: <small>Week 69</small>
+- Built an intermiedate API to fetch data from GitHub API v3 and decorate incoming data with custom data fields.
+- Enhanced a ReSTful API by using the DTO pattern to decouple the domain entities and exposed interfaces to clients and reducing complexity of circular data references.
+- Refined an existing Vue based application...
+  - added more aesthetically pleasing designs for searching and filter and increased usability by reducing visual noise.
+  - added Google Analytics tracking for pageviews and application specific events to track usage and monitor goals of the application
+- Started exploring Create React Native App
+- Conducted technical interviews for frontend software engineers.

 #### June: <small>Week 64</small>
 - Built a Vue CLI template to help bootstrap Vue based prototypes with out of box branding, theming, basic layout components, utilities and more.
 - Assisted the presentation of the charting demo to a consortium of interested business unit leaders to demonstrate business potential and viability as a product.